 Color and Transparency for Individual bases

 By default, read bases that match the reference are displayed in gray.
-Read bases that do not match are color coded, and insertions () and deletions relative to the reference become visible.
+Read bases that do not match are color coded, and insertions and deletions within reads relative to the reference are marked.
+Insertions are indicated by a purple I () and deletions are indicated with a black dash (–).
 In addition, mismatched bases are assigned a transparency value proportional to the read quality known as the phred score.
 This has the effect of de-emphasizing low quality reads.

 Transparency for Mapped Reads